Overcoming Addiction Stereotypes or stigmas for successful recovery may be the key to long-term sobriety.

 Stereotypes or stigmas about addiction originate from ignorance about the disease itself.
 Most of these stigmas are negative, hurtful, and incorrect.
 They say, for example, that people suffering from addiction…

-- Addicts are unintelligent.
+- are unintelligent.

-- Those that are addicted just have no will power.
+- have no will power.

-We also need to work on overcoming addiction stigmas for successful recovery rate within our community.
-Feeding drug addiction stigmas will only hold those back from reaching out for help.
+We also need to work on overcoming Addiction Stereotypes or Stigmas to improve recovery rates within our communities.
+Feeding drug addiction stereotypes will only hold people back from reaching out for help.
 We can start by learning about the disease of addiction and being willing to talk about it in our homes.
 Open up to your children about addiction and share what you have learned.
 Here are some ways you can help: